 This class will illustrate the many sources of scientific information available electronically, how to construct effective search protocols to find relevant information and present it using graphical means and oral presentations.

-To enable you to understand, choose and use appropriate statistical methods to aid collection and interpretation of data in the biomedical and pharmaceutical sciences and associated industries.
+It will enable you to understand, choose and use appropriate statistical methods to aid the collection and interpretation of data in biomedical and pharmaceutical sciences, and associated industries.